hkirk/swtafp-slides/slides/01/01-intro.md

 ### Modules

-- Modules are used to group code,
+- Modules are used to group code
   - types, functions, and values
   - keeps related code together
-  - if no module is declared a module with the same name as the file exists
+  - if no module is declared a module with the same name as the file exists<!-- .element: class="fragment" data-fragment-index="1" -->
-  - two types:
+  - two types:<!-- .element: class="fragment" data-fragment-index="2" -->
-    - top level
+    - top level<!-- .element: class="fragment" data-fragment-index="2" -->
-    - local level (can be nested)
+    - local level (can be nested)<!-- .element: class="fragment" data-fragment-index="2" -->

 ----